 In order to reach these benefits, it’s crucial to include the whole development team in the meeting (or at least as many team members as possible).

-The discussion needs to be focused on gaining more insight into each backlog item and helping the team member responsible understand what needs to be done.
-All decisions need to be documented for future reference.
+The discussion needs to be focused on gaining more insight into each backlog item and helping the responsible team member understand what needs to be done.
+You should document all decisions for future reference.

 For a successful product backlog grooming meeting, each team member needs to know their responsibilities.